South Indian OTT releases: What to watch online this weekend

 Zebra

-Plot: Surya, a bank employee, discovers that his girlfriend Swathi, who works at another bank, has made a serious error at work.
+Plot: Surya, a bank employee, discovers that his girlfriend Swathi, who works at another bank, has made a big mistake at her job.
 To help her, Surya uses loopholes in the banking system to fix the issue.
-However, this puts him at odds with Aadhi, a wealthy and arrogant businessman.
-Aadhi demands that Surya pay ₹5 crore within four days, pushing him into a dangerous and high-stakes situation.
+However, this puts him in trouble with Aadhi, a proud multi-millionaire.
+Aadhi demands ₹5 crore from Surya within 4 days, leaving him in a dangerous and life-threatening situation.

 Cast: Satyadev, Priya Bhavani Shankar, Amrutha Iyengar